thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game goals are in *goals.dat* file which is in *data* directory.
-- To remove existing goal from game, you can delete it from *goals.dat* or in modification file add tag `goal` with attribute `remove` which value will be index of goal to remove.
+- To remove existing goal from game, you can delete it from *goals.dat* or in modification file add tag `goal` with attribute `index` which value will be index of goal to remove and attribute `action` with value `remove`.

 ### Goal data structure
 - Each goal starts with tag `goal`.
 - Attribute `index` is index of goal (it can be number or text) and must be unique.
 At this moment this value is used to set/update goal in game.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `type`: Type/category of goal which define what is needed to do for finish selected goal.
 Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map,